-Traditionally, the concept of quality of life has been viewed through objective indicators of living conditions, basic needs, or capabilities.
-In Beyond Facts, the Inter-American Development Bank (IDB) looks at quality of life through the perceptions of millions of Latin Americans.
-Using an enhanced version of the recently created Gallup World Poll that incorporates Latin America–specific questions, the IDB surveyed people from throughout the region and found that reality and perceptions of quality of life are often very different.
-Beyond Facts attempts to explain these differences and consider their implications for both politics and policy.
+The Inter-American Development Bank (IDB) surveyed millions of Latin Americans and found that reality and perceptions of quality of life are often very different.
+This book attempts to explain these differences and consider their implications for both politics and policy.

-The budget is the main tool used to allocate scarce public resources, and it is in the context of the budget process that politicians must make trade-offs between different policy priorities.
-This volume describes the budget practices, both formal and informal, in ten countries of Latin America and explains fiscal results in terms of these four features.
+The budget is the main tool used to allocate scarce public resources, and it is in the context of the budget process that politicians must make trade-offs between policy priorities.
+This book describes the budget practices, both formal and informal, in 10 countries of Latin America and explains fiscal results in terms of four features.

-Arguably few other social phenomena are likely to impact the future character of American society as much as the ongoing wave of "new immigration."
-Who are the new immigrants?
-What do they want?
-How are they changing American society?
-This cross-disciplinary book brings together twelve essays by the leading scholars of the most significant aspect of the new immigration: Mexican immigration to the United States.
+Few other social phenomena are likely to impact the future character of American society as much as the ongoing wave of “new immigration.”
+This cross-disciplinary book brings together twelve essays by leading scholars of the most significant aspect of the new immigration: Mexican immigration to the U.S.

 The fifteen essays in this volume apply the methods of the new economic history to the history of the Latin American economies since 1800.
 The authors combine the historian’s sensitivity to context and contingency with modern or "neoclassical" economic theory and quantitative methods.